 | Current Share Price | $69.71 | $43.14 |

 Basically, what I’m pointing to here is with leveraged ETF’s we have the option to use our capital more efficiently.
+For example, in this instance we could sell 3 short puts on SOXL for $0.23 and still use less capital than one short put on KO.
+More income, less capital usage, but considerably more risk if we’re wrong.

 Key Drawback of Leveraged ETF’s for Options Traders